ThoughtWorksInc/feature.scala/README.md

 ## Reducing number of generated classes

-When you create a `Constructor` for an abstract class or trait, an anonymous will be created.
+When you create a `Constructor` for an abstract class or trait, an anonymous class that extends the desired type will be created.
 You can use [shapeless.Cached](https://static.javadoc.io/com.chuusai/shapeless_2.12/2.3.2/shapeless/Cached.html) along with `Constructor` to sharing generated classes.